 These two companies existed as direct sales companies.
 Distributors could earn profit by selling products and building a customer base.

-Jay and Rich signed up as distributors in Nutrilite and after seeing the huge potential in the leveraged part of the business model, they decided to open their own company.
+Jay and Rich signed up as distributors in Nutrilite.
+After realizing the huge potential in the leveraged part of the business model, they decided to open their own company.

 From the beginning, this company was logistically planned as a network marketing business and Amway opened it’s doors in 1959.